-Faculty House
+Faculty Club at McCutchen House

-Upon the payment of yearly dues, faculty members are welcome to join Faculty House, which is located on the Columbia Campus on the historic Horseshoe.
-In addition to providing regular formal and informal dining service to members and guests, the facilities of Faculty House may be rented to members for receptions and other social functions.
+Upon the payment of yearly dues, faculty members are welcome to join Faculty Club at McCutchen House, which is located on the Columbia Campus on the historic Horseshoe.
+In addition to providing regular formal and informal dining service to members and guests, the facilities of Faculty Club at McCutchen House may be rented to members for receptions and other social functions.
 Menus and special events are announced in a regular newsletter sent to all members.
 Faculty spouses are considered full members and enjoy all privileges of membership.
+Regional Campuses faculty are eligible for membership at reduced rates.